jorinvo/me/content/post/linux-impressions.md

 Docker feels 10x faster on Linux.
 Probably related to us doing a lot of volume mounting.
 That is a huge productivity win for my work since we run everything in Docker.

 Google does not provide a Linux client for Google Drive.
 For me it is enough to use the web version.
-But there are some promising (paid) 3rd-party clients.
+Plus, [as a nice commenter told me](https://lobste.rs/s/gepn5p/linux_impressions#c_k7qqcb), there is an [integration for KDE's file browser](https://community.kde.org/KIO_GDrive) which allows me to access file transparently.
+There are also some promising open source and paid 3rd-party clients if you need to access files offline.

 Monitor, printers, Bluetooth speakers and Bluetooth XBox controller worked for me with all the devices so far.